pranavyeturu/AkceroAgenticAI/README.md

 The **Akcero Multi-Agent AI Platform** is an enterprise-grade solution that leverages specialized AI agents to handle diverse tasks through a unified interface.
 Built with modern web technologies and powered by Google's Gemini AI, the platform intelligently routes user requests to the most appropriate agent, ensuring optimal results across natural language processing, code generation, and data analysis domains.

-###  Hackathon Context

-This project was developed as part of a hackathon challenge to create a collaborative multi-agent system, demonstrating advanced AI orchestration, intelligent routing, and production-ready architecture.

 ---